 Often the untapped resource in closet organization is baskets and drawers.
 You may tell yourself that if you’re going to have drawers you should just have a dresser in your bedroom.
 Closet organization can be just as much about saving floor space in your bedroom as it is about saving closet space.
 Plus, many people have enough personal items for a small dresser and closer drawers.
 Clear baskets and drawers are especially nice for shoe storage.
 If you have a ton of shoes—and many of us do—these drawers can be a way to make your shoes accessible, without leaving them on the floor, and will help you keep your pairs together.

-Need to find a pro for your Closet Organization?Find Pros
+Ready to start your Closet Organization?Find Pros

 General Closet Organization Systems